mldbai/mldb/container_files/public_html/doc/builtin/sql/ValueExpression.md

 ## <a name="Columnreferences"></a>Column references

-To refer to a column, you use its name, in accordance with the [quoting rules](Sql.md).
+To refer to a column, you use its name, which is the string representation of its path, as explained in the [Intro to Datasets](../datasets/Datasets.md) and must be used in accordance with the [quoting rules](Sql.md).
 So to read the value of the column `x` and add one, use `x + 1`.

-*N.B.
-References to non-existent columns are always evaluated as `NULL`.*
+> **Unlike in conventional SQL,** references to non-existent columns are always evaluated as `NULL`.
+A common mistake is to use double-quotes to represent a string, which usually results in a reference to a non-existent column, and therefore `NULL`.

 ### Referring to columns by dataset